Nominal Data Definition

 - Mode Calculation Possibility – The most common answer for this data submitted from a large group of respondents is the mode.
 Suppose if any one kind of answer for a particular question is provided by a majority of the respondents, that particular answers are assumed to be the mode of the study.

 - Data mostly in the Alphabetical Format – In most cases for nominal data, the data is primarily in alphabetical order and not numerical.

 Example of Nominal Data

-Here we have taken an example of 3 college students who are studying at a university and have their aggregate marks studied for three consecutive trimesters.
-Here the data collected are in the form of alphabets or text, and we cannot assign any calculation for it.
-However, we can group the data together in excel to arrive at the aggregate of the marks by finding the average of each number assigned to the unique text fields.
+Here we have taken an example of 3 college students studying at a university and have their aggregate marks studied for three consecutive trimesters.
+Here the data collected are alphabets or text, and we cannot assign any calculation for it.
+However, we can group the data in excel to arrive at the aggregate of the marks by finding the average of each number assigned to the unique text fields.

 How to Analyze Nominal Data?

-- Nominal data are generally collected by means of questions that respondents must answer.
+- Nominal data are generally collected using questions that respondents must answer.
 Questionnaires are provided to the respondents, which include the questions which can be either open-ended or multiple-choice based where there are a lot of options to choose from.

 - This data is then analyzed with the use of percentage and mode, which means out of all the responses gathered for a question, which is the answer which is most common among all of which is the option which the majority of the respondents have chosen.
 This becomes the model of the study.

 - For a specific question, there can be more than one modal response if there are two options or answers which share an equal number of percentage or choice over the others.
 Multiple choice question helps the researcher with the ability to create a metric variable which he/she can use in further studies.